maryam9696/prob-sets/README.md

 z t

 " You have 5 attempts left"
 and update the hanged man drawing.
+You can use the functions provided in the template to draw a hangman.

 You can assume 10 attempts is the maximum number of characters the user can try.
 If the user runs out of chances, the program prints " You lost! 😢" and then the complete word.